 Here is a brief directory of the Native American Indian Artists, Silversmiths, Jewelers whose jewelry we carry and their Hallmarks.
 This is not meant to be an all-inclusive list.
-This list will help you identify and learn about some of the Native American Jewelry artists whose jewelry we sell here on our web site and also on Ebay.
+This list will help you identify and learn about some of the Native American Jewelry artists whose jewelry we sell here on our web site.
 A hallmark is put into the back of a piece of Native American Jewelry, Pottery, or other craft to identify the maker.
 To research Native American hallmarks in general, we recommend the following reference books: "Hallmarks of the Southwest" by Barton Wright, "Hopi Silver" by Margaret Wright, "Zuni: The Art & the People Vols.
 1, 2,& 3" by Barbara Bell, "American Indian Jewelry I & II" by Gregory Shaaf, and "Native American & Southwestern Silver Hallmarks" by Billie Hougart.

 Aaron Toadlena: Navajo.
 Hallmark: Handprint & Aaron Toadlena.
 Learned the art of silversmithing by watching his brother and other silversmiths at Gallup Indian Trading Company.
 He has always done his own style of silversmithing, working in the old traditional Navajo style.

 Albert & Jackie Cleveland: Navajo.
 Hallmarks: AC or AJC.
 Born 1954, Albert does traditional silver-smithing in a 1940's curio style.
 Often uses thunderbirds, water birds and other animals of traditional Navajo folklore.
 He melts the silver scrap down and shapes it into flat plates by rolling the ingots down by hand.

 Albert Jake: Navajo.
 Hallmark: A. Jake.
 Born 1959 in Zuni, NM.
 He started his silver smithing career in 1987.